Binance Market Update (2022-07-10)

 Binance

-The global cryptocurrency market cap now stands at $0.94T, down by -1.73% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.93T, down by -3.04% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading lower.
-Market outperformers include AERGO, BURGER, and IQ, up by 30%, 30%, and 18%, respectively.
+Market outperformers include AERGO, BTCST, and CVP, up by 31%, 24%, and 20%, respectively.

 Top stories of the day: